 Pension Orders: Aside from the matrimonial home, a pension fund is likely to be the most substantial financial investment a party has.
 The court can make various orders in relation to pensions such as pension sharing or earmarking part of a spouse’s pension for the benefit of the other spouse.

-Financing may be available if you are worried about the costs of legal process.
+Financing may be available if you are worried about the costs of the legal process.